estebansolo/python30/docs/08_comprehensions.md

 print(totals)
 ```

-We can perform this same action with the **map** function as we saw before, however this time we will use comprehension
+We can perform this same action with the **map** function as we saw before, however this time we will use comprehension:

 ```python
 totals = [number * 2 for number in range(1, 6)]